-- (d) by deleting subsection (1A); - (e) by deleting the words "attending a primary or secondary school as a student or" in subsection (6) and substituting the words "below 16 years of age or is a foreigner or a foreign entity, or"; - (f) by deleting ", (1A)" in subsection (7); - (g) by inserting, immediately after subsection (8), the following subsection:

-"(8A) However, "election activity" excludes a third party publishing, or causing to be published, any content in any way that renders the content accessible from the Internet, where all or part of the production of the content or its publication is not paid for, in money or money's worth, by the third party or by another person who may or may not be a third party."; and

-(h) by inserting, immediately after the words "section prohibits" in subsection (9), the words "the taking part in or conduct of election activity by any prescribed individual, or individual in a prescribed class of individuals, or".
+- (d) by deleting subsection (1A); - (e) by deleting the words "attending a primary or secondary school as a student" in subsection (6) and substituting the words "below 16 years of age or is a foreigner or a foreign entity"; - (f) by deleting ", (1A)" in subsection (7); - (g) by deleting subsection (8) and substituting the following subsections: - "(8) In this section, "election activity" includes any activity (other than clerical work wholly performed within enclosed premises) which is done for the purpose of - (a) promoting or procuring the electoral success at any election for any candidate; or - (b) prejudicing the electoral prospects at the election of any other candidate. - (8A) However, "election activity" excludes a third party publishing, or causing to be published, any content in any way that renders the content accessible from the Internet, where all or part of the production of the content or its publication is not paid for, in money or money's worth, by the third party or by another person who may or may not be a third party."; and - (h) by inserting, immediately after the words "section prohibits" in subsection (9), the words "the taking part in or conduct of election activity by any prescribed individual, or individual in a prescribed class of individuals, or".

-25 Amendment of section 99

-43. Section 99(1) of the principal Act is amended by deleting paragraph (a) and substituting the following paragraph:

-"(a) the vote of any person -

-- (i) whose name was not on the register of electors for the electoral division to which the application relates; - (ii) who is not allotted under section 13A(3A)(a)(i) or (ba)(i) to the overseas polling station at which the vote was recorded or who is designated under section 13A(3A) as a postal voter for that election, in the case of a vote recorded at an overseas polling station;

-- (iii) who is not allotted under section 36A(1)(c) to the ordinary polling station at which the vote was recorded; - (iv) who is not allotted under section 47B(1) to the special polling station at which the vote was recorded, in the case of a vote recorded at a special polling station; or - (v) who has not been authorised to vote at the ordinary polling station or special polling station under section 39(1A);".
+- 42. Section 79(1) of the principal Act is amended by deleting paragraph (a) and substituting the following paragraph: - "(a) the vote of any person - (i) whose name was not on the register of electors assigned to the polling station at which the vote was recorded; - (ii) who is not allotted under section 13A(3A)(a)(i) or (ba)(i) of the Parliamentary Elections Act 1954 to the overseas polling station at which the vote was recorded or who is designated under section 13A(3A) of that Act as a postal voter for that election, in the case of a vote recorded at an overseas polling station; - (iii) who is not allotted under section 18(1)(c) to the ordinary polling station at which the vote was recorded; - (iv) who is not allotted under section 30B(1) to the special polling station at which the vote was recorded, in the case of a vote recorded at a special polling station; or - (v) who has not been authorised to vote at the ordinary polling station or special polling station under section 22(2);".

-New sections 102A and 102B
+New sections 81A and 81B

-44. The principal Act is amended by inserting, immediately after section 102, the following sections:
+43. The principal Act is amended by inserting, immediately after section 81, the following sections: